Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - In porPOIse you also define other **settings** for the prefabs, such as GPS location, interactivity, animation.
 - These settings are all defined in porPOIse in a **POI** (Point Of Interest).
 - A set of POIs defined in the porPOIse webpage for a layer then create the AR experience you see when you start the layer.

-- **Geofencing:** This term means to restrict the physical part of the world in which a layer can be viewed in the ARpoise app.
-Right now this is about 200 meters (1/2 city block) around your "home base."
-For the final project, the admin will move this area to a location in San Jose Japantown.

 .